groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 3.5.1.1 (2024-08-21) =
+* FIXED "quotes" in the value of a radio button or dropdown custom field not filterable due to double escaping.

 = 3.5.1 (2024-08-19) =
 * ADDED Opt-in Status Changed benchmark.
 * ADDED PHP API methods to better handle hard bounces, soft bounces, and complaints.